iamvazu/Whatsapp-Radiologist/README.md

 # Python-Whatsapp-Chatbot
 A chatbot built in python using Selenium module.
+Add your Microsoft Azure API key in loreal.py to run the Image Captioning bot.

 Currently the chatbot is only capable of the following tasks: